typescript-cheatsheets/react/docs/basic/getting-started/context.md

 ## Extended Example

-Using `React.createContext` with an empty object as default value.
+Using `createContext` with an empty object as default value.

 ```tsx
 interface ContextState {